 If you're having a cocktail party and serving wine in addition to other drinks and canapés, planning can be a bit challenging.
 It can be difficult to determine how many people will choose wine versus mixed drinks or beer.
 According to Food and Wine Magazine, a good guideline is to plan for three glasses of wine for each person for a three-hour cocktail party.

 If you are serving both red and white wine, you'll need to split your purchasing.
-According to Kendall-Jackson, guests tend to drink about 40% white wine and 60% red wine at events held after five o'clock.
+Guests tend to drink about 40% white wine and 60% red wine at events held after five o'clock.

 Never Worry About Running Out